 Trademark Transactions in Common Law Countries: Liberalisation and Its Limits

-Forthcoming, Irene Calboli and Jane C Ginsburg (eds), Cambridge Handbook on International and Comparative Trademark Law (Cambridge University Press 2019)
+Irene Calboli and Jane C Ginsburg (eds), The Cambridge Handbook of International and Comparative Trademark Law (Cambridge University Press 2020)

 Date Written: January 1, 2019